Research

 TubeSpam

-TubeSpam is an automatic system to filter spam comments on YouTube.
-Such application is based on established and sophisticated computing procedures to automatically learn, detect and block undesired comments.
+TubeSpam is an automatic system that filters spam comments on YouTube.
+Such an application is based on established and sophisticated computing procedures that automatically learn, detect, and block undesired comments.

 Labeling